Food, Jordan, Middle Eastern Food

 13. Goat Organs

-In the Middle East, Lamb, Goat, and Chicken is the choice of meat.
+In the Middle East, Lamb, Goat, and Chicken is typically the choice of meat.
 You rarely find beef or pork due to religious reasons.
 While most of the traditional dishes contain grilled meat of those three animals, I got to try something different in Jordan – Goat innards (intestine, tripe, and stomach) stuffed with rice and served complete with the brain and an entire skull so that you can pick off the cheeks and eyeballs.

 Goat brains, stomach, intestine and cheeks